Bulk up your salad with nutritional powerhouses!

 And if you enjoy this hearty salad recipe, feel free to make some substitutions based on your own preferences and what you find fresh at the grocery store or the farmer’s market.
 Feel like subbing in pumpkin for the squash, and arugula for the spinach?
 Go for it!
 Toss in your favorite legumes if chickpeas aren’t in your pantry!
 And tell us about your fabulous results!

-- 1 small 1 to 1-1/2 pound butternut squash, peeled and chopped into bite-sized cubes
+- 1 to 1 1/2 pounds butternut squash peeled and chopped into bite-sized cubes

-- 1-3/4 cups cooked garbanzo beans or 1 (15-ounce) can garbanzo beans, drained and rinsed
+- 1 3/4 cups garbanzo beans cooked or 15 ounces can garbanzo beans, drained and rinsed

-- Seeds from the butternut squash, cleaned of pulp, rinsed, and dried (about 1/2 cup)
+- 1/2 cup butternut squash seeds cleaned of pulp, rinsed and dried

 - 1 tablespoon olive oil or coconut oil